-The Selecao return to action for the first time since World Cup 2018 as the Brasil Global Tour returns to the United States
+This month Brazil return to action for the final time in 2018 as the Brasil Global Tour returns to England.

-Coach Tite agreed to remain after the World Cup to continue his excellent work and over the next three months will trial a number of new faces in the six remaining Brasil Global Tour dates of 2018.
+Coach Tite agreed to remain after the World Cup to continue his excellent work and has maintained a perfect record since the Selecao’s World Cup quarter-final elimination at the hands of Belgium in June.

-With one eye on Copa America 2019, the work ahead of World Cup 2022 in Qatar starts now.
+With one eye firmly focused on Copa America 2019, the work ahead of World Cup 2022 in Qatar starts now.

 WHO ARE BRAZIL PLAYING THIS MONTH?

-The Chevrolet Brasil Global Tour returns with a double-header in the United States.
+The Chevrolet Brasil Global Tour returns with a double-header in the United Kingdom.

-Brazil will meet USA in New Jersey on September 7 before hosting El Salvador in Washington on September 11.
+Brazil will meet USA in Uruguay in London on November 16 before hosting Cameroon in Milton Keynes on November 20.

 HOW HAS TITE DONE AS BRAZIL COACH?